hindutva/hindutva.github.io/main/books/misc/life_of_lokamAnya_tilak_athalye.md

-## THE HONOURABLE AND I
+## THE HONOURABLE AND ...

-An Additional Membership is, as I view it,no sop or gag in- tended to stop honest and fair criticism.
+An Additional Membership is, as I view it, no sop or gag in- tended to stop honest and fair criticism.
 But if it is, I should certainly give it up rather than consent to draw the curtain over the gross negligence or the palpable errors of ofi&cials, however